MrLar/AzurLaneData/README.md

 ## Azur Lane

 Azur Lane and all related
-copyrights/assets used on this in this repository and its files are the property of Manjuu, Xiamen Yongshi and Yostar Inc. respectively.
+copyrights/assets used in this repository and its files are the property of Manjuu, Xiamen Yongshi and Yostar Inc. respectively.

 All data provided by the JSON files are derived directly